No capital city and a devastating phosphate mine are just two of the most interesting facts about Nauru, one of the world’s smallest countries.

 6. By population, Nauru is the world’s second-smallest sovereign country after Tuvalu.
 Technically, Vatican City is smaller but is not a UN member state.

-7. By land area, Nauru is also the world’s second-smallest sovereign nation after Monaco.
-Furthermore, it is the smallest country in the Pacific Ocean, the smallest country outside of Europe, the world’s smallest island country and the world’s smallest independent republic.
+7. By land area, Nauru is also the world’s third-smallest sovereign nation after Monaco and Vatican City.
+Furthermore, it is the smallest country in the Pacific Ocean, the smallest country outside of Europe, the world’s smallest island country, and the world’s smallest independent republic.

 11. Nauru has the second smallest Gross Domestic Product (GDP) in the world after only Tuvalu.

 12. Nauru only has 30km of roads.
-Only Tuvalua has less when it comes to the total length of the roadway.
+Only Tuvalu has less when it comes to the total length of the roadway.

-13. Despite its tiny size, Nauru has a 5km stretch of railway.
-It serves the phosphate mine and carries ore to dryers before its loaded onto ships.
+13. Despite its tiny size, Nauru has a five kilometer stretch of railway.
+It serves the phosphate mine and carries ore to dryers before it’s loaded onto ships.

 14. In 1963, and then again in 1970, there were discussions about moving the entire population of Nauru to an island off Queensland in Australia because scientists considered Nauru would be uninhabitable by the mid-1990s.
 The Nauruans opposed the idea and chose to remain.

-15. Phosphate mining has devastated the centre of Nauru turning it into a barren wasteland with 15m-high serrated coral pinnacles sticking up from the ground.
+15. Phosphate mining has devastated the center of Nauru, turning it into a barren wasteland with 15m-high serrated coral pinnacles sticking up from the ground.
 A century of mining stripped between 80% and 90% of the land area.

 16. As such, many indigenous birds have either disappeared or become rare, due to loss of habitat.